-- Data characteristics: Develop test data for scenarios that consider source data sensor failures or calibration issues, incomplete or non-representative data, to test for bias. - 2.
-Model and pipeline quality: Develop test data for testing scenarios that represent the inconsistent inputs channelized from other models, and realistic data distributions to understand its impact on the bias.
+- Data characteristics: Develop test data for scenarios that consider source data sensor failures or calibration issues, incomplete or non-representative data, and unusual operating scenarios to test for bias. - Model and pipeline quality: Develop test data for testing scenarios that represent the inconsistent inputs channelized from other models, and realistic data distributions to understand its impact on the bias.